Loading of atoms into an optical trap with high initial phase-space density: Introduction

 \section{Introduction}

-An optical trap is one of the most useful tools in cold-atom experiments \cite{Grimm200095}.
+An optical trap, in which a detuned light beam confines an atom due to AC Stark potential, is one of the most useful tools in cold-atom experiments \cite{Grimm200095}.
 It can hold atoms regardless of their spin, whereas a magnetic trap can hold only atoms in low-field-seeking states.
 Owing to this advantage, the optical trap has enabled the study of collisional properties between different spin states \cite{PhysRevA.80.042704} or spinor Bose-Einstein condensates (BECs) \cite{RevModPhys.85.1191, PhysRevLett.81.1539, Stenger1998, PhysRevLett.92.140403}.
 Another advantage of optical traps is the high flexibility for spatial shapes in the trap.
 Trap potentials of various shapes, including box-shaped trap potentials \cite{PhysRevLett.110.200406}, can be created via suitably designed optical traps.
 Optical traps also enable dynamical shape change using a lens on a moving stage \cite{PhysRevLett.88.020401}, an acousto-optic modulator (AOM) \cite{PhysRevA.93.043403}, and a focus-tunable lens \cite{1367-2630-16-9-093028}.
 Moreover, evaporative cooling in an optical trap requires a shorter time compared to that in a magnetic trap owing to the tight confinement in optical traps.
 The short evaporation time enables a high repetition rate in experiments and relaxes the requirement for a high vacuum, which is mandatory for achieving a long trap time.
 In addition, the evaporative cooling in optical traps is indispensable for creating quantum degenerate gases of atoms having no electric spins such as alkaline-earth (like) species (for example, \cite{PhysRevLett.91.040404, PhysRevLett.94.160401}).

 The simple and most popular strategy to produce quantum degenerated gases through an all-optical method (that is, without magnetic traps) has been the initial loading of many atoms from a magneto-optical trap (MOT) into a deep trap produced by a high-power beam.
 Although the atoms get heated during the loading and their initial temperature is higher than that in MOTs, the trapped atoms can be cooled via successive evaporation.
 If the initial number of atoms in the trap is sufficient, the atoms reach quantum degeneracy with evaporative cooling.
 A BEC containing $10^{4}$ or $10^{5}$ atoms is typically produced when a few million bosonic atoms are initially loaded into an optical trap with an evaporative cooling time of several seconds \cite{PhysRevLett.87.010404,Arnold20113288,JPSJ.81.084004}.
 A larger quantum degenerate gas will be created in a shorter evaporation time if the initial temperature can be decreased.
 Kinoshita \textit{et al.} \cite{PhysRevA.71.011602} reported the production of a BEC with $3.5 \times 10^5$ atoms through the evaporative cooling in an optical trap in 1 s with pre-cooling in an optical lattice before loading the optical trap.